bfontaine/jquery-djangocsrf/README.md

 The **djangocsrf** jQuery plugin makes it easy to use AJAX calls with Django’s CSRF token.

-This is currently under development, there’s no stable release right now.

 ## Installation

 [Download][release-0.1.1] and include the script *after* the jQuery library and